-She worked at North East London Foundation Trust and says the lack of resources and the pressure it put on staff and patients was too much to cope with.
+She worked at North East London Foundation Trust and says the lack of resources, and the pressure this put on staff and patients, was too much to cope with.

 But this nurse is not alone.
 ITV News London sent Freedom of Information requests to every mental health trust in London.
 What came back was a picture of services struggling to cope time and time again.

 Almost every trust has less funding than it did ten years ago.
 South West London and St George's has lost more than £14 million from its budget since 2008.

 Some Trusts have also lost hundreds of specialist staff.
 South London and Maudsley has lost 317 mental health nurses since 2008.
 West London has lost 301.

 And almost every Trust is operating above safe levels for bed occupancy.
 Barnet, Enfield and Haringey Mental Health Trust is running at an average of 97% occupancy.
 Camden and Islington is running at 98%.

 Andy was in the area of Camden and Islington Trust when he made an attempt on his life earlier this year.
 There were no beds available across the entire Trust.
 He was left waiting for 30 hours in the A&E department at a local hospital.